Every SEO knows what it’s like to do “keyword research.”

 “Personal finance credit” isn’t as much a keyword as it is a topic and an ambiguous one at that.
 For someone who is beginning research on the topic, they will soon discover that their query needs refinement.

-based on the query, and provides relevant topical results in response — credit card information and personal finance education.
+Thankfully, Google knows better than I do about what I’m searching for.
+The search engine giant is brilliant at guessing user intent, based on the query, and provides relevant topical results in response — credit card information and personal finance education.

 But, there are no keyword matches in the SERP that are worth mentioning!